-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Each AASB includes a 'comparison with IFRS' paragraph.
+Primary / Secondary legislation

+Regulation / Guidelines

+Other actions (such as supervisory actions)

+Short description of the content of the legislation/regulation/guideline/other actions

+Each AASB includes a "comparison with IFRS" paragraph.
 Accounting standard AASB 13 has incorporated IFRS 13 but adds "Australian Paragraphs" which allows entities preparing general purpose financial statements under "Australian Accounting Standards - Reduced Disclosure Requirements" (Reduced Disclosure Requirements) not to comply with nominated disclosure requirements required in IFRS 13.
 Apart from this exception AASB 13 is in compliance with IFRS 13.

 IFRS 13 applied in full from years commencing 1 January 2013, the application date set by the IASB.
 Accounting standards AASB 7 "Financial Instruments: Disclosures" and AASB 9 "Financial instruments" contain disclosure requirements for financial instruments (including disclosures on expected losses) and are generally consistent with the equivalent IFRSs.

 AASB 7 and AASB 9 also apply at the same times as the equivalent IFRSs.
 However, AASB 7 has incorporated IFRS 7 but adds Australian Paragraphs which allows entities preparing general purpose financial statements under Reduced Disclosure Requirements and not for profit entities not to comply with nominated disclosure requirements required in IFRS 7.
-AASB 9 also apply at the same times as the equivalent IFRSs.
+AASB 7 and AASB 9 also apply at the same times as the equivalent IFRSs.
 AASB 9 (December 2014) applies to annual periods beginning on or after 1 January 2018 with early adoption permitted.
 It is consistent with IFRS 9 (July 2014) and supersedes earlier versions of AASB 9.
-December 2014) specifies instances where early adoption of superseded versions of AASB 9 are permitted.
+AASB 9 (December 2014) specifies instances where early adoption of superseded versions of AASB 9 are permitted.
 AASB 9 (December 2014) contains complex transitional provisions.
 AASB 7 (August 2015) has been amended for IFRS 9 and IFRS 13.
 It applies to annual periods beginning on or after 1 January 2018.
 Earlier application is permitted.
-APRA requires locally-incorporated ADIs to meet minimum requirements for the jublic disclosure of information on capital, risk exposures, remuneration practices and, for some ADIs, the leverage ratio, liquidity coverage ratio and indicators for the identification of global systemicall yet been fully implemented, please provide reasons for delayed implementation
+APRA requires locally-incorporated ADIs to meet minimum requirements for the public disclosure of information on capital, risk exposures, remuneration practices and, for some ADIs, the leverage ratio, liquidity coverage ratio, net stable funding ratio and indicators for the identification of global systemically important banks.
+APRA''s disclosure requirements are based on those set out by the BCBS.

+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation